Bligh Park FC

 Coaching

-Bligh Park Football Club adheres to Nepean Football Association regulations in that all our club coaches attend and receive their Football Federation Australia age relevant coaching qualifications we have also run the only Football Federation Australia accredited under 5 year olds training program “miniroos kickoff”.
+Bligh Park Football Club adheres to Nepean Football Association regulations.
+All our club coaches attend and receive their Football Federation Australia age relevant coaching qualifications.
+We also run the only Football Federation Australia accredited under 5 year olds training program, Coles MiniRoos Kick-off delivered by JC Football.

 When available Bligh Park Football Club also uses the resources of our associations and other organisations with higher levels of football coaching experience.
 We have a range of coaching aids that are also available to all our coaches on request.